-Itchy, red, raw, rashy, irritated and inflamed skin are the hallmarks of eczema.
+Patches of itchy, red, raw, and inflamed skin are the hallmarks of eczema.
 Eczema can flare up and disappear, only to flare up again.
 Make an appointment with your dermatologist or your child’s pediatrician for an evaluation and diagnosis.

 To properly diagnose eczema, your doctor may start with a complete physical exam and will ask you questions about your symptoms and how long these symptoms have lasted.

 It’s important to tell your doctor everything about your symptoms in order to get the best diagnosis.
 Because there are a few kinds of eczema and several treatment options, you want to help your doctor get to the root of the problem in order provide the best guidance.

 In addition to a detailed description of your specific symptoms (i.e. itchy, hot, burning, etc.), be sure to inform your doctor of the following:

 - where they appear

 - if anything seems to worsen the symptoms